-Estimating the same regression on poor and rich subjects separately (columns (2) and (3)) reveals a more nuanced picture: while both these groups of subjects feature negative values for the interaction variable, only the coefficient for rich subjects is statistically significant - and it is also much larger in absolute value.
-Another way to phrase this is that contributions specifically decrease when (rich) subjects are matched to poor subjects of the other group.
-This effect is also visible in Figure 2 (top left), where however it seems to hold not just for rich subjects: within both the block of four Homo columns and in the block of four Het columns, the lowest values are observed in the fourth column, relative to PoorMatch=1 (denoting a partner with low endowment) in the Other condition.
-Indeed, the effect is very clear when we aggregate over the Het dimension (Figure 2, top right); furthermore, when looking at contributions over time (bottom panel), the line for subjects with poor partners of the other group stands out as starting lower than all the others, and always remaining below the others.
+Estimating the same regression on poor and rich subjects separately (columns (2) and (3)) reveals a more nuanced picture: while both these groups of subjects feature negative values for the interaction variable, it is statistically significant only for rich subjects - and it is also much larger in absolute value.
+In other words, contributions specifically decrease when (rich) subjects are matched to poor subjects of the other group.
+This effect is also visible looking at the last bar of Figure 2a; however, the same figure shows that also poor subjects matched to poor subjects of the other group.
+The effect is even more clear when we do not control for the Homo-Het dimension (Figure 2b).
+Furthermore, when looking at contributions over time (bottom panel), the line for subjects with poor partners of the other group stands out, starting lower than and remaining below the others.
 Hence, in column (4) of Table 2, where all subjects are included, but Other is interacted with PoorMatch (rather than with Het), the interaction variable is once more large in absolute value, and statistically significant.
-Interestingly, it even remains significant if we restrict to the first round of play (column (5)), emphasizing that (as also appears from Figure 2) this interaction effect is at work from the beginning, rather than emerging from the evolution of contributions.
+Interestingly. it even remains significant if we restrict to the first round of play (column (5)), emphasizing that (as also appears from Figure 2c) this interaction effect is at work from the beginning, rather than emerging from the evolution of contributions.